-- Will let you collaborate on files with other people - Will combine the different versions of the files produced by different people sanely
+- Will let you collaborate on files with other people - Will help you combine "branched" versions of the files produced by different people working independently

 2.2 Comparison of VCSs

 There are many different ways to set up a version control system.
 Let's see the pros and cons of some of the more common ones.